MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 #### Resource utilization

-It's important to note that increasing the history retention period for an object will lead to increased resource utilization in Materialize.
+Increasing the history retention period for an object will lead to increased resource utilization in Materialize.

-**For sources, tables and materialized views[^1]:**  Increasing the history retention period for these objects increases the amount of historical data that is retained in the storage layer.
+**For sources, tables and materialized views:**  Increasing the history retention period for these objects increases the amount of historical data that is retained in the storage layer.
 You can expect storage resource utilization to increase, which may incur additional costs.

+**For indexes:** Configuring indexes to retain history is not fully supported and is not recommended.
+Instead, consider creating a materialized view for your subscription query and configuring the history retention period on that view.

 #### Best practices

-Because of the increased storage costs and processing time for the additional historical data, consider configuring history retention period on the object[^1] directly powering the subscription, rather than all the way through the dependency chain from the source to the materialized view.
+- Because of the increased storage costs and processing time for the additional historical data, consider configuring history retention period on the object directly powering the subscription, rather than all the way through the  dependency chain from the source to the materialized view.

+- Configuring indexes to retain history is not fully supported and is not recommended.
+Instead, consider creating a materialized view for your subscription query and configuring the history retention period on that view.

 #### Clean-up